Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Analysis and taxonomy

 \subsection{Discussion}

 We have observed that the prefix filtering techniques are not inherent to any given predictive process monitoring method.
 Instead, these techniques are selected based on performance considerations and can be used in conjunction with any of the predictive process monitoring methods.
 In a similar vein, the choice of a classification algorithm is a general problem in machine learning and is not specific to business process data.
-In fact, all of the authors of the methods reviewed above claim that their method is applicable in conjunction with any classifier.
-Therefore, we consider neither the prefix filtering technique nor the classification algorithm employed to be relevant aspects when categorizing and comparing predictive process monitoring methods.
+Indeed, all of the authors of the methods reviewed above claim that their method is applicable in conjunction with any classifier.
+Therefore, we treat the prefix filtering technique and the classification algorithm employed as \emph{orthogonal} aspects to the categorization of predictive process monitoring methods.
+However, while excluded from the taxonomy, the specific prefix filtering technique and classification algorithm used still play an important role in obtaining good predictions, with their performance being influenced by the particular settings used.

 The considered methods also differ in terms of the event log attributes that are used for making predictions.
 However, it has been shown~\cite{leontjeva2015complex} that including more information (i.e., combining control flow and data payload) can drastically increase the predictive power of the models.
 In order to provide a fair comparison of the different methods, it is preferable to provide the same set of attributes as input to all methods, and preferably the largest possible set of attributes.
 Accordingly, in the comparative evaluation below, we will encode traces using all the available case and event attributes (covering both control flow and data payload).